 Micro-Pension for Self-Employed Retirement Plan: What You Need to Know

 Many Nigerians actually think pension is for people that earn salaries from pay employment.
 Retirement planning is broader than providing coverage for few people.
-Self-employed people are also allowed to plan for their future retirement plans with micro-pension scheme.
+Self-employed people are also allowed to plan for their future retirement plans with a micro-pension scheme.

 2. What is Micro Pension Plan?
 Micro Pension Plan refers to an arrangement under the Contributory Pension Scheme (CPS) that allows the self-employed and persons working in organisations with less than three (3) employees to make financial contributions towards the provision of pension at their retirement or incapacitation.